Can you defend your facility staffing in court?

 The roster is very simple to draft; you work off of a seven-day workweek for 95% of your posts.
 With that in mind, your roster is divided into seven cell sections where each post within that cell has specific assigned days off that don’t change.
 The days off are assigned to the post/position, not the employee.
 You know every day which officer is assigned to which post as well as where the relief position assigned to that post is working.
 Those relief positions are assigned positions within the master roster just like every critical or shutdown post.
 They too fit within a seven-day cell with fixed assigned days off.

 [Need a visual representation?
-Download a sample roster provided by David Parker.]
+Download a sample roster by David Parker by completing the “Get Access to this Corrections1 Resource” box on this page!]

 The roster further has employees assigned to positions to cover employees who are sick, at training or on annual vacation.
 The unfortunate part of the roster is that supervisors have to do what they are entrusted and paid to do: supervise employees.
 Without the mid-level supervisors stepping up and updating their roster daily, which means moving people from non-critical posts into vacant critical posts, it will not take long for trouble to follow.